 The Chapman Transfer Admission Guarantee (C-TAG) for Future Educators is a new pathway for community college students who want to become elementary or special education teachers in their communities.
-Under the agreement, students who complete a prerequisite program at Santiago Canyon College (SCC) will be offered guaranteed transfer admission to Chapman University, where they will complete their bachelor’s degree in Attallah College’s Integrated Educational Studies (IES) program.
+Under the agreement, students who complete a prerequisite program at SAC or SCC will be offered guaranteed transfer admission to Chapman University, where they will complete their bachelor’s degree in Attallah College’s Integrated Educational Studies (IES) program.

 Scholarships for Future Educators